 Sometimes the property is appraised for less than you have agreed to pay for it.
 This can create problems, especially if your down payment is small and the appraised value falls below the amount that you want to borrow.

 If the appraisal falls short of the loan amount, you might have to come up with a larger down payment or renegotiate the sale price before the lender will lend you the money at all.
-Say, for example, you intend to borrow $97,000 to buy a $100,000 house.
-But the appraiser says the house is worth $95,000.
-The lender isn't going to give you a $97,000 loan for a house that's worth $95,000.
-Either you will have to negotiate a lower price for the house, or you will have to pay the original price but come up with a bigger down payment and borrow less than $95,000.
+Say, for example, that you intend to borrow $190,000 to buy a $200,000 house.
+But the appraiser says the house is only worth $185,000.
+The lender isn't going to give you $190,000 to buy a home worth $185,000.

-When you buy a condominium or townhouse, as opposed to a single-family detached home, you generally receive exclusive ownership of the interior space of your unit and joint ownership of the common areas (walls, grounds, fences, facilities) with the other owners in the complex.
+When you buy a condo or townhouse, as opposed to a single-family detached home, you generally receive exclusive ownership of the interior space of your unit and joint ownership with the other owners in the complex of the common areas (walls, grounds, fences, facilities).
 In the case of a townhouse, you might also own a backyard and garage.

 Your mortgage lender will want to investigate the complex from both a financial and physical standpoint to avoid making a loan on a troubled condominium.
 Most lenders have a questionnaire that the condo association can complete to help the lender analyze the project and decide whether it is acceptable collateral for a loan.
 The lender will pay particular attention to these details:

-No-documentation ("no-doc") or low-documentation ("lo-doc") loans are designed for entrepreneurs or the self-employed, recent immigrants, and borrowers who cannot (or choose not to) reveal information about their incomes.
-You can expect to pay a slightly higher interest rate for these loans, often as much as one-half percent.
+Loans that require little to no documentation are designed for entrepreneurs or the self-employed, recent immigrants, and borrowers who cannot (or choose not to) reveal information about their incomes.
+You can expect to pay a higher interest rate for these loans, often as much as 0.5% higher.

-To secure a no-doc loan, you will need to pay a substantial down payment of 20 percent to 35 percent, have excellent credit history and verifiable assets to cover closing costs.
+To secure a no-doc loan, you will need to make a substantial down payment (20% to 35%), have excellent credit history, and verifiable assets to cover closing costs.
 For a low-doc loan, you must be self-employed for at least two years and provide proof of sufficient assets and excellent credit.

-Low- and no-documentation loans are sometimes called "Alt-A" mortgages because they are alternative type of "A" mortgage -- that is, a mortgage for a borrower with good credit.
-In olden days, loans for people with flawed credit were called B, C or D loans, but now lenders use the catch-all term "subprime."
+Low- and no-documentation loans are sometimes called "Alt-A” mortgages because they are an alternative to "A" mortgages (mortgages for borrowers with good credit).
+In the olden days, loans for people with flawed credit were called B, C, or D loans, but now lenders use the catchall term "subprime."

-You probably are aware of any serious problems in your credit history.
+You’re probably already aware of any serious problems in your credit history.
 But what if you are taken by surprise, and you have such flawed credit that your credit score is below 620?
-You can get a home loan, but it will be a subprime mortgage, with less favorable rate and terms.
+You can still get a home loan, but it will be a subprime mortgage, with less favorable rate and terms.